poojasgupta/bird-malaria-uce-phylo/partitioned-analysis.md

 ```bash
 perl FASconCAT-G_v1.04.pl -s -j -n -n  -l -a
 ```
 This will output nexus format (as for MrBayes) of concatenated sequence alignment.
-I used and slightly edited the partition file created for MrBayes *subset1-75p-supermatrix-partition.txt* (see example below) and nexus output of concatenated sequence alignment *subset1-75p-supermatrix.nex* for downstream processing.
+I slightly edited the partition file created for MrBayes *subset1-75p-supermatrix-partition.txt* (see example below) and nexus output of concatenated sequence alignment *subset1-75p-supermatrix.nex* for downstream processing.
 ```
 [loci]
 charset uce-1990.fasta = 26221-26602;